Social Media Guide

 COCC's Social Media Guide is designed to help faculty, staff and students use social media effectively for College-related initiatives.
 All information shared electronically must follow the same high standards as other forms of published College information.
 COCC's social media strategy supports the College's mission, vision, goals and overall communication objectives.

 Print versions also available:

-COCC's Current Social Media Channels: COCC primarily utilizes two social media channels, Facebook and Instagram, to connect with the communities we serve, including current and prospective students.
+COCC's Current Social Media Channels: COCC primarily utilizes Facebook, Instagram, Twitter and LinkedIn to connect with the communities we serve, including current and prospective students.
 These channels best align with our brand, communication strategies and audiences.
-The College Relations office continually monitors social media trends to determine the most appropriate channels for the College based on audience, reach and available resources.
+The Marketing and Public Relations Office continually monitors social media trends to determine the most appropriate channels for the College based on audience, reach and available resources.

-Approval: All social media channel accounts that are affiliated with the College, MUST be approved by the College Relations office prior to establishment.
-In addition, a member of the College Relations office must be set up as an administrator for any COCC-related social media account.
+Approval: All social media channel accounts that are affiliated with the College, MUST be approved by the Marketing and Public Relations Office prior to establishment.
+In addition, a member of the Marketing and Public Relations Office must be set up as an administrator for any COCC-related social media account.